AJL’s Q2 2023 impact and financial performance results are in. Read on to find out how we did followed by how we invest and evaluate for impact.

 Thematic/Lens Investing focuses on issue areas where social and/or environmental needs offer commercial growth opportunities for market rate return.
 AJL is investing to support the United Nations Sustainable Development Goals #10 "Reduced Inequalities" and #11 "Sustainable Cities and Communities."
-As of 6/30/2022, to support this commitment, 13% of AJL’s portfolio was invested in Pax World Global Green Fund, CCM Community Impact Bond Fund and Adasina Social Capital.
+As of 6/30/2023, to support this commitment, 15% of AJL’s portfolio was invested in Pax World Global Green Fund, CCM Community Impact Bond Fund, Adasina Social Capital and Kapor Capital.

 Impact First Investments emphasize the optimization of social and/or environmental needs (ie: MRI or PRI) which may result in financial tradeoff.
-As of 6/30/2022, $889,619 (or 5%) of AJL’s portfolio is committed to PRIs.
-Our goal is to deploy 10% of our portfolio, or approximately $1,800,000 in PRIs and MRIs.
+As of 6/30/2023, $674,534 (or 4%) of AJL’s portfolio is committed to PRIs.
+Our goal is to deploy up to 10% of our portfolio, or approximately $1,500,000 in PRIs and MRIs.
 Visit this page to learn more about AJL’s current direct investments.

-Cash Impact: AJL has cash deposits totaling $500,094 (3%) at two financial institutions, CNote and Native American Bank, that use the cash to drive economic justice in underserved communities.
+Cash Impact: AJL typically has cash deposits totaling $500,000 (3%) at two financial institutions, CNote and Native American Bank, that use the cash to drive economic justice in underserved communities.
+These cash deposits will be renewed in 2023 - 2024.
 Visit this page to learn more about these investments.

 Exclusionary screening involves filtering out companies based on revenue derived from a specific activity.
 AJL’s entire portfolio has been screened to exclude investments in abortion, adult entertainment, alcohol and tobacco, firearms and gambling.